Lemske/Pixel-Break/README.md

 # WebGL

-You can try the WebGL build, but there are a couble things that are different.
+You can try the WebGL build, but there are a couble things that are different/Don't work.
 1. Main Menu and Game Over menu skybox doesnt render.
 2. Game Logo goes to the side in full screen.
-3. Sound can go a little fungy
+3. Sound can go a little funky.

 I'm not gonna fix this, since it's more for trying the game without going to the arcade machine.